XKaguya/AutoReconnect-Remastered/README.md

 random_spec: false
 # Text that will be shown to the player at reconnect.
 reconnect_text: 'You have been reconnected.
 You will be respawn to stored status.'
+# Whether or not to enable revive block.
+If true then player won't be revive in the revive block time.
+revive_block: true
+# How long the revive will be block.
+revive_block_time: 10
+# How long the revive timer will delay.
+revive_block_delay: 1
 # Text that will be shown to the player who enabled DNT.
 joined_broadcast:
 # The broadcast content